 Our Facebook fans come from over 45 countries.
 Day of the Dead has been celebrated in Los Angeles since the first public celebration at Self-Help Graphics in the mid 1960's about 45 years ago.
 This holiday has grown so much because it still is a home-grown celebration.
 It has a public face of fun, public events, festivals & processions, but it also has a private face where hundreds of thousands of home celebrations take place with ofrenda building and family gatherings.
 Many immigrant workers return to Mexico to be with their muertos, leaving their jobs vacant for several weeks, because they wouldn't feel right being away.

 We love this holiday and all the customers, teachers & students who want to understand it.
 No order leaves my warehouse without a full DoD History Sheet in every box.
 I want my customers to enjoy real hand made folk art and lovely heartfelt celebrations.
 We urge Latinos and Anglos alike to get out and support all the Day of the Dead festivities, gallery exhibits, museum events and help the schools teach this multicultural holiday.

 Enjoy our sites and contact us if you have any questions!

 Reign Trading Company

-Explore out Day of the Dead Scrapbook and History of Day of the Dead & the Sugar Skull Tradition
+Explore our Day of the Dead scrapbook and History of Day of the Dead & the sugar skull tradition

 Angela Villalba, owner of Reign Trading Co. holds a fabulous sugar skull at the Feria de Alfinique in Metepec, Mexico.
 She's frequently found at Mexican flea markets, artist's homes and photographing Mexican celebrations.